 The modern farmhouse style effortlessly combines a cozy warmth with clean lines and a contemporary, minimal design.
 Décor elements include a variety of natural textures, from the beautiful wood grains to hammered copper and galvanized steel.
-This distinctive and popular design concept extends beyond rural homesteads and can be found everywhere from traditional suburban homes to urban townhomes and lofts.
+This distinctive and popular design concept extends beyond rural homesteads and can be found everywhere from traditional suburban homes and build-on-your-lot homes to urban townhomes and lofts.
 Any space can embrace this stunning look with the right choice of modern farmhouse paint colors.

 Modern Farmhouse Paint Colors

 The most popular modern farmhouse paint colors include classic white, beige (when done right, it's never boring), and a range of grey shades — from a smoky alabaster to storm cloud grey and gunmetal.
 These shades of grey are considered neutrals and pair beautifully with the woods and other natural elements favored with a modern farmhouse design plan.

 True grey without any blue undertones looks stunning in kitchens with white cabinets, light-colored woods, and an accent color of navy blue.
 Navy blue is the perfect accent color for the trendier modern farmhouse color schemes.

 Also in the grey family is "greige," a warm color that, depending on the lighting, can appear more grey or more beige.
 It's an incredibly versatile neutral paint color that plays nicely with a variety of natural wood colors, from flooring to trim, cabinets and built-ins.
 Choose it to give a foyer or hallway an updated look or use it for a guest bath and then accent with crisp white or even a dark wrought iron paint color.